liqd/adhocracy4/docs/phases.md

 ### Definition

 A module is a container of multiple phases of a single app.
-Within a project context multiple modules may overlap but only one module is defined as active.
+A module is called active when one of its phases is active.
+Within a project context multiple modules may overlap.

 ### Details

 - each module belongs to a project
 - each module only has phases from one app
 - modules have a have a developer-defined order called weight
-- a project defines a last active module as
+- a project defines a "last active" module as
     -   the module of the last active phase
     -   the last active phase is defined as the last starting phase out of all past and currently active phases